 Osteochondrosis presents in a similar fashion independent of location.
 The symptoms will have a subacute onset with one or more of; joint pain, swelling or dysfunction.
 The patient may comment on symptoms worsening while stressing the site during activity.
 This is typical in throwing or gymnastics for Panner disease and weight-bearing activities such as running and jumping in lower limb osteochondrosis.

 The joint involved may have mild swelling and tenderness.
 Other common findings are stiffness and a reduced range of motion.
-Active children will often seek medical attention once their pain and stiffness begin to affect sporting performance.
+Active children will often seek medical attention once their pain and stiffness affect their sporting performance.

-Important points to establish on history and exam are no sudden pain, absence of temperature and no systemic complaints.
-This will help you to consider important differentials including osteomyelitis, malignancy and stress fractures.
+Important points to establish on history and exam are no sudden pain, absence of temperature, and no systemic complaints.
+This will help you consider important differentials, including osteomyelitis, malignancy, and stress fractures.

 Investigations